mvolkmann/blog/src/smalltalk.md

   However, Smalltalk does do incremental compiling when methods are saved, so it finds syntax errors before runtime, unlike most scripting languages.

-- All the code for a project is stored in one big image file.
+- The image file can be large.
   The base image for Cuis Smalltalk is 19 MB, but installing optional packages can easily increase the size to around 200 MB.
   However, it is common to store custom code and modifications to